luismond/tm2tb/README.md

 - .csv (with two columns for source and target)
 - .xlsx (with two columns for source and target)

-# Languages supported:
+# Languages supported

-- Any combination of English, Spanish, German, and French.
+English, Spanish, German, and French.

 # Tests